CodeChefMUST/Algorithms/Contribution guidelines.md

 ### **Steps**

 1. Browse code and issue list, find some existing issue or create a new one.
-2. Comment on issue you want to work on.
+2. Comment on the issue that you want to work on.
 Don't forget to mention the language you are planning to use.
 3. Wait for issue to be assigned to you.
 4. Create a new branch in your forked repo and start working on your code.
 5. Along with the code add following contents -